 Swimming from Cat Ba island in Lan Ha Bay.

-There are rental scooters available to ride around the island, exploring caves and those same karst hills on land.
-Cat Ba Island also has a National Park with trekking and other activities.
+There are rental scooters available to ride around the island, and explore caves and those same karst hills on land.
+Cat Ba Island National Park has trekking tours and other activities.
 If you follow the links above to the Asia Outdoor site you can see what is available.